 For Whitewater Rafting Trips, wear a swimsuit or clothes that you don’t mind getting wet.
 Cotton is not the best material to wear on the river; synthetic fabrics such as nylon and polypropylene work the best because they dry quickly.
-For cool days, we have neoprene wetsuits, booties and fleece.
-You may rent these items when you check in for your trip.
+For cool days, we have neoprene wet suits and river booties.
+You may opt to rent these items when you check in for your trip.
 Shoes that are secure on your feet are required (please no flip-flops).
-For Overnight Trips, please review our Overnight Trip Packing List (PDF).

 What class are the rapids on the Snake River in Jackson Hole?

-The whitewater rafting section of the Snake River is Class II/III, perfect for people of all ages and experience.
+The whitewater rafting section of the Snake River is Class III, perfect for people of all ages and experience.
 River classifications are graded on a scale of I to VI.
 Class I is flat water.
 Class V is the most difficult.
-Class VI is not runnable.
+Class VI is not run-able.

 Do we still go whitewater rafting when it rains?
 What about our float trip?

 Our Whitewater Rafting and Scenic Float Trips go rain or shine.
 On Whitewater Trips, you’re going to get wet anyway!
-On Scenic Float Trips, showers generally come and go quickly, and we have complimentary splash gear on every boat.
+On Scenic Float Trips, showers generally come and go quickly.
 In the event of extreme weather, we may decide to cancel or reschedule a trip.
 Feel free to call us about the weather forecast an hour before your trip, but a final decision will not be made until you meet us at our meeting location for your scheduled rafting trip.

 Where can we find the whitewater rafting photos that were taken of us?